-- The Keep Pennsylvania Beautiful Adoption Program is available for areas such as non-state-maintained roads, waterways, trails, communities, and other public areas. - Other adoption programs across Pennsylvania exist at both local and state levels, including PennDOT's Adopt-a-Highway Program for state-maintained roads. - Beautification of a site, such as planting native trees, shrubs, etc. often deters future dumping. - Consider installing physical deterrents at active dumping areas, if appropriate, as a last resort.
+- The Keep Pennsylvania Beautiful Adoption Program is available for areas such as non-state maintained roads, waterways, trails, communities, and other public areas. - Other adoption programs across Pennsylvania exist at both local and state levels, including PennDOT's Adopt-a-Highway Program for state maintained roads. - Consider installing physical deterrents at active dumping areas, if appropriate, as a last resort.
 Gates, large boulders, guide rails, and large piles of dirt are some options that will block easy access to favored sites and should be discussed with the property owner and/or maintainer.